From our private database of 35,400+ case briefs...

 Facts

-The District of Columbia (the district) (defendant) enacted the Firearms Registration Amendment Act of 2008.
-The statute included preexisting registration requirements as well as a few newer requirements, such as a restriction on purchasing more than one pistol within a 30-day period and a requirement to reregister every three years.
+The District of Columbia (DC) (defendant) enacted the Firearms Registration Amendment Act of 2008.
+The statute included preexisting registration requirements as well as a few newer requirements, such as a restriction on purchasing more than one pistol within a 30-day period, a registration requirement for long guns, and a requirement to reregister every three years.
 The statute also banned the registration of assault weapons and the possession of magazines with a capacity of over 10 rounds.
-Dick Anthony Heller and other individuals (plaintiffs) challenged the law, arguing that its registration requirements and the ban on assault weapons and large-capacity magazines violated the Second Amendment to the United States Constitution.
-The district court granted summary judgment in favor of the district.
-Heller and the individuals who joined his challenge to the law appealed.
+Dick Anthony Heller and other individuals (plaintiffs) challenged the law, arguing that its registration requirements and ban on assault weapons and large-capacity magazines violated the Second Amendment to the United States Constitution.
+The district court granted summary judgment in favor of DC.
+Heller and the other individuals appealed to the United States Court of Appeals for the District of Columbia Circuit.
+[Editor’s Note: This case should not be confused with the United States Supreme Court’s 2008 later decision District of Columbia v.
+Heller, 554 U.S. 570 (2008).]

 Rule of Law